lsst/dp1_lsst_io/docs/tutorials/portal/portal-103-2.rst

             AND z_cModelFlux >360 AND y_cModelFlux >360)

-**4. Notice the query constraints** on coordinate, extendedness, flux, and the ``detect_isPrimary`` flag are set in order to retrieve a small sample of point-like objects (stars) brighter than 25th magnitude (as in preceding tutorials).
+**4. Notice the query constraints** on coordinate, extendedness, and flux are set in order to retrieve a sample of extended sources (galaxies) brighter than 25th magnitude.

 **5. View the results.**
 Figure 1 shows the table panel in the Results tab for the query above.